 Endoscopic Brow Lift

 The obvious advantage of this approach is a drastic reduction in incision length.
 Small incisions are made within the hair that allow for the introduction of a small endoscopic camera, and other specially designed instruments.
 This makes is possible to elevate the brow and dramatically reduce forehead wrinkles.
-While smaller incisions allow for a more discrete approach, there are some limitations inherent to the endoscopic brow lift, that may guide Dr. Mele to recommend the more traditional open brow lift approach.
+While smaller incisions allow for a more discrete approach, there are some limitations inherent to the endoscopic brow lift, that may guide our Walnut Creek Plastic Surgeon—Dr. Joseph Mele—to recommend the more traditional open brow lift approach.

 Traditional Open Brow Lift

 For the open brow lift, Dr. Mele first makes a careful incision within the hair of the scalp to hide the scar.
 This allows the excess wrinkled forehead skin to be removed, and lifts and tightens the skin and muscles of the forehead.
 The result is a fresh, smooth appearance, and reduction of both the transverse forehead rhytids (wrinkles) and the frown lines.
 The open brow lift allows for greater reduction of both the wrinkles and brow sagging.
 The open brow lift is often chosen when it is felt that the endoscopic brow lift will not provide adequate correction.